NewForce-at-Mountwest/bangazon-site-take-2-phoenix/README.md

 Review that code with your team and if the team decides that they want more seeded data, add the new objects now.

-### Generating the Database
+### Building your database

-Once your appsettings are updated and you've entered in some seed data, you should generate your database.
+Once your appsettings are updated and you've entered in some seed data, you should build your database.

+1. In SQL Server Object Explorer, create a new database called `BangazonSite`.
+1. This should already be linked in your `appsettings.json` file, but double check just to make sure.
 1. Go to the Package Manager Console in Visual Studio.
 1. Use the `Add-Migration BangazonTables` command.
 1. Once Visual Studio shows you the migration file, execute `Update-Database` to generate your tables.
-1. Use the Azure Data Studio to verify that everything worked as expected.
+1. Use the SQL Server Object Explorer to verify that everything worked as expected.

 ### Submit a PR